OmarDahmen/todo-list-app/README.md

 # todo-list-app
-CRUD Application using PHP &amp; Mysql
+Thid is a CRUD Application using PHP &amp; Mysql, developed duiring a course on Udemy.